Chart Color Schemes

 Currumbin Valley - Tallebudgera's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Private health cover is exceptionally high, with approximately 60% of the total population (4791 people) having it, compared to 52.5% across Rest of Qld.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 7.6% and 6.3% of residents respectively.
-A significant majority, 74.0%, report being completely free from medical ailments, which is higher than the 67.6% reported across Rest of Qld.
-Working-age residents have a notably low prevalence of chronic conditions.
-The area has 18.0% of residents aged 65 and over (1452 people), lower than the 20.4% in Rest of Qld.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 7.6% and 6.3% of residents, respectively, while 74.0% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 18.0% of residents aged 65 and over (1,452 people), which is lower than the 20.4% in Regional Qld.
 Health outcomes among seniors are particularly strong, with national rankings even higher than those of the general population.

 Frequently Asked Questions - Health